offbeatwp/documentation/basics__post_models.md

 ## Relationships (beta)

-With a more advanced website you often want to create relationships between posts.
+With a more advanced website, you often want to create relationships between posts.
 With OffbeatWP this is really simple.

-First we have to install a service, this this to your `config/services.php` file:
+First, we have to install a service, this to your `config/services.php` file:

 ```
 OffbeatWP\Content\Post\Relations\Service::class,
 ```

-To make these queries run quickly we have to install an extra table in our databse.
-This is do through WP-CLI, run from your terminal:
+To make these queries run quickly we have to install an extra table in our database.
+This is done through WP-CLI, run from your terminal:

 ```bash
 wp post-relations:install